Veljesto

-Estonia Student Society Veljesto (EYS Veljesto or Eesti Yliõpilaste Selts Vejesto) is an association of Estonian university students.
+Estonian Student Society Veljesto (EYS Veljesto or Eesti Yliõpilaste Selts Vejesto) is an association of Estonian university students.
 It was founded on 24 February 1920, at Tartu, Estonia.

 History

 The Estonia Student Society Veljesto was founded on 24 February 1920 in Tartu, Estonia.
 Its founders were students who left the Estonian Students' Society.

 Under Soviet Union occupation, the society closed on 31 July 1940.
 Members who escaped to Sweden reformed the society in Stockholm on 13 May 1957.
 Groups also formed in the United States and Toronto, Canada.

 It was reformed in Estonia on 24 February 1989.
 It was approved as a student organization by the University of Tartu in May 1989.

 Symbols

 Veljesto's motto is "Through true SPIRIT to BROTHERHOOD, through them both to FREEDOM!"

 Veljesto is known for being the only Estonian students' association with no official colors or other symbols.